plotfi/SwiftBox2D/README.md

 Anyhow, I set mine to `export BREWDIR=$HOME/opt/homebrew`, set yours however you'd like.

-## Steps 4, annotate types as reference types as needed:
+## Steps 4, annotate types as reference types as needed, also copy module.modulemap files:

 At this point, for this particular library one of our libraries has to be a reference type.
 Ideally you'd want to wire up ARC but here we are going to use immortal foreign references for brevity.